emacsmirror/grandshell-theme/README.md

 Then use `M-x package-list-packages`, select `grandshell-theme` from the list by pressing `i`, then press `x` to execute the changes.

-### el-get

-Here's a basic recipe you can use to install it via el-get:

-    (:name grandshell
-           :type github
-           :pkgname "steckerhalter/grandshell-theme"
-           :minimum-emacs-version 24
-           :post-init (add-to-list 'custom-theme-load-path default-directory))

 ## Usage